 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Press down on the memory retention-clips on each side of the memory module, and lift the memory module out of the socket on the system board.
+Remove the cover.

+3. Press down on the memory retaining tabs on each side of the memory modules, and lift the memory modules out of the connectors on the system board.